kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 ({{!STRUCTURED-HEADERS}}) to enable extensibility.
 Each dictionary member represents a parameter of the Priority header field.

-Care must be taken to ensure any use of existing parameters are either unchanged or modified in a way that is backwards compatible for peers that are unaware of the extended meaning.
+When attempting to extend priorities, care must be taken to ensure any use of existing parameters are either unchanged or modified in a way that is backwards compatible for peers that are unaware of the extended meaning.

 The scheme has a single encoding and set of functionality whether it's conveyed via a HTTP header or within a frame.